The Questions Asked

 Do you believe in a god?

-We do not define the Vast as a god-person.
-We orient toward the Vast as the ground of reality beyond full comprehension.
+The Vast is not a god-person.
+We orient toward it as the ground of reality beyond full comprehension.
+It does not bargain.
+It requires no praise - only alignment.

 What is the Vast?